doanvalerie/pokemini-website/docs/implementation.md

 function only enables the GPS UART data handler after 60,000 main loop iterations.
 What will happen is that `PollEnableGPS()` will immediately yield control back to `GameLoop()` unless the counter `gpg_read_timeout` reaches 60,000.
-Then, when `gpg_read_timeout` reaches 60,000, then `PollEnableGPS()` will enable the UART1 GPS RX interrupt handler, allowing the LaunchPad to process an NMEA GNGGA sentence before then disabling the UART1 GPS RX interrupt handler again, and thus yielding time back to other interrupt handlers and other synchronous logic.
+Then, when `gpg_read_timeout` reaches 60,000, `PollEnableGPS()` will enable the UART1 GPS RX interrupt handler, allowing the LaunchPad to process an NMEA GNGGA sentence before then disabling the UART1 GPS RX interrupt handler again, and thus yielding time back to other interrupt handlers and other synchronous logic.

 Then, the next function in the main loop is the call to `http_get_nearby_pokemon()`.

-This function is only called if the `SetupNetwork()` function is `setup.c` has successfully executed, ensuring that we have a valid socket initialized.
+This function is only called if the `SetupNetwork()` function in `setup.c` has successfully executed, ensuring that we have a valid socket initialized.
 As is discussed earlier, we immediately yield control back to the game loop unless 100,000 iterations of the game loop have passed.
 Then, we make an HTTP GET